Elizabeth, Elspeth, Betsy and Bess,

 I couldn’t fault them.
 I remembered tripping over my own habit when Roy became Dallas, Meg became Carter, Jean became Amina.
 This wasn’t just a wax job or a few squirts of Armor All on the tires, like Jimmy to Jim, or Robin to Rob.
 This was a whole new ride.

 This group also included people from the past.
 In the absence of frequent interactions, which allowed for a level of practice-makes-perfect, there was forgetfulness, and awkwardness, and stubbornness.
-There was a tendency, whether they knew it or not, for their eyes to suggest that we just skip this part and carry on with business as usual.
+There was a tendency, whether they knew it or not, for their eyes to bed that we skip this part and carry on with business as usual.
 I’d been answering to Betsy for decades.
 What harm could one more day bring?

 Mostly, I let it go.
 It wasn’t worth the squirm.
 I shrugged, and smiled, and noticed their shoulders relaxing.
 There was always next time.